 Use the skills that your dog already knows by asking the pet to lie down, stay, etc. and by feeding it treats every few minutes or so while you wait for the appointment.
 Always have the dog on a short leash.
 It gives dogs a sense of security.

-You might search for a veterinarian that does house calls.
+You might search for a veterinarian that makes house calls.
 Many more vets do that now than they once did and they tend to be an empathetic subset of individuals with excellent interpersonal and dog-intuitive skills.
 If it is just the hospital setting that frightens your dog, not the examination itself, you might find a house visit to be the easiest solution to your dog’s anxiety problem.
 If the first vet and your dog don’t click, try another.

 There are some dogs in which their fear of animal hospital or handling by strangers is so strong and deep-seated that no amount of positive encouragement will make them cooperative patients.
 If you have a dog like that, or if it has bitten or growled at you or others in the past, bring it with a muzzle.
 If your dog will not let you place a muzzle on it, your dog and you need immediate assistance from a professional dog handler to overcome that.
 When introducing your dog to a muzzle, do so for short periods at home over several weeks so it does not associate muzzles with a trip to the vets.

 Tranquilizers and sedation are not a safe alternative to muzzling fearful dogs that might bite.
 But they will calm the fears of those that are not inclined to bite or become fear-aggressive.
 Discuss that over the phone with your veterinarian’s tech and let them make that decision.
-Tranquilizers can also bring the dogs fear level down to the point where it is open to changing to a more positive attitude on future exams – especially when the staff practices a “fear free” philosophy I will tell you about next.
+Tranquilizers can also bring the dogs fear level down to the point where it is open to changing to a more positive attitude on future exams – especially when the staff practices a “fear free” philosophy I will shortly tell you about.

 The “Fear Free” Movement